jhnbyrn/951-KLR-PAGES/dme_fuel_enrichments_code_walkthrough.md

 	ljmp	X1ddd
 ```

-The 04D9 routine is the 8x16 multiply routine.
+The 04D9 routine is the generic 8x16 multiply routine.
 This applies our final cranking adjustment to the main adjustment value r7:r6.

 Next, 0509 is the left-shit routine that doubles our value by the number indicated by a, if there is room on the left, and stores the number of pending shifts back in a if there isn't room.
-The explations of 1DF0 and 1DE7 in the Appendices explain this in more details; the gist of it is, we need to double our value a certain number of times to make the final value have the right denominator.
+The explanations of 1DF0 and 1DE7 in the Appendices cover this in more detail.

 That's it for the really complicated part!
 Everything since the test of 23h.2 up to this point applies only during cranking.
-In steady-state operation, the code will jump from there to 1DA9, skipping all the cranking enrichment stuff, and now we're at 1DA9.
+In steady-state operation, the code will jump from that flag check to 1DA9, skipping all the cranking enrichment stuff, and now we're at 1DA9.
 This is the warm-up enrichment section, and it's also where the post-start enrichment we calcualted earlier (3C) is incoroporated.

 ## Warmup enrichment
 The warm-up enrichment is a 2-map process.
-First the basic temperature adjustment is looked up from one map based on engine temperature.
-But then this adjustment value is scaled by the value from another map based on rpm and load.
+First the basic temperature adjustment is looked up from one map (43 or 45) based on engine temperature.
+But then this adjustment value is scaled by the value from another map based on rpm and load (47 or 48).
 Here are the details:

 ```
 X1da9: